 Access the database

-The Regulation (EU) 2020/1503 of the European Parliament and of the Council of 7 October 2020 on European Crowdfunding Service Providers for business and amending Regulation (EU) 2017/1129 and Directive (EU) 2019/1937 (the “Regulation”) was published at the Official Journal on 20 October 2020 and will be directly applicable in all Member States as of 10 November 2021.
+In order to foster the development of crowdfunding platforms within the European Union, the European Commission adopted Regulation (EU) 2020/1503 of the European Parliament and of the Council of 7 October 2020 on European Crowdfunding Service Providers for business and amending Regulation (EU) 2017/1129 and Directive (EU) 2019/1937 (the “Regulation”).
+The Regulation is directly applicable in all Member States since 10 November 2021.

 Any contact request regarding Crowdfunding must be made via the following email address: email@example.com.